MarcoPelazza/ACTAM_project_Thrillizy/README.md

 The very first step to follow to use this website is to have the flute in hand and a lot of good will.

+On the right side, a reference diagram of the correct flute fingerings has been included.

 The staff which will appear on the display will allow you to select the note whose position you want to know/remember.
 The reference adopted for the staff is the treble clef without any key signature: for this reason is therefore possible to choose if the note is altered or not by pressing, before the note, one of the two buttons respectively corresponding to sharp `♯` or flat `♭`.

 It's also possibile to select notes below or above the staff, thanks to the ledger lines put as a reference while pointing with the mouse on the staff.